-Compiled by Prokopishyna O. V.
+Compiled by O. Prokopishyna

-Guidelines for independent training in academic discipline "Management Accounting" for full time students of speciality 8.18010016 "Business Administration" / compiled by O. V. Prokopishyna/ - Kh. : Publishing House of S. Kuznets KhNUE, 2014. - 32 p.
+G94 Guidelines for independent training in the academic discipline "Management Accounting" for full-time students of speciality 8.18010016 "Business Administration" / compiled by O. Prokopishyna. - Kh.: Publishing House of S. Kuznets KhNUE, 2014. - 32 p.
 (English)

-Tasks are given to test the gained knowledge and develop skills in independent work with special literature, to get and deepen the experience at solving problems in the academic discipline.
+Tasks are given to test the gained knowledge and develop skills in independent work with special literature, to get and deepen the experience in solving problems in the academic discipline.

-Rcommended for master's degree students of speciality "Business Administration".
+Recommended for master's degree students of speciality 8.18010016 "Business Administration".